Blinken urges unity to fight 'relentless' Russian aggression

 “The Ukrainian people chose a democratic and European path in 1991.
 They took to the Maidan to defend that choice in 2013, and unfortunately ever since you have faced relentless aggression from Moscow,” Blinken said, referring to Ukraine’s trajectory since the collapse of the Soviet Union.

-“Our strength depends on preserving our unity and that includes unity within Ukraine,” he said to Zelenskyy.
+“Our strength depends on preserving our unity and that includes unity within Ukraine,” he told Zelenskyy.
 “I think one of Moscow’s long-standing goals has been to try to sow divisions between and within our countries and quite simply, we cannot and will not let them do that.”

 The Biden administration said earlier it was providing an additional $200 million in defensive military aid to Ukraine to help protect its sovereignty and territorial integrity.